Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 Fan maintenance

 If your fan has been running the whole day, switching it off at night helps increase its longevity.
-Fans, like any other appliances, lose their performance over time, due to wear and tear, so reducing their running time could help preserve that optimal performance for longer.
+Fans, like any other appliance, lose their performance over time due to wear and tear, so reducing their running time could help preserve that optimal performance for longer.

 The best fan placement to cool room